turify/turify-landing/README.md

 **Revolutionising AI development through open source innovation**

-Turify is a community-driven ecosystem of cutting-edge AI tools designed to empower developers, startups, and organizations of all sizes.
+Turify is a community-driven ecosystem of cutting-edge AI tools designed to empower developers, startups, and organisations of all sizes.
 We believe the future of AI is open source, transparent, and accessible to everyone.

 ## 🎯 Our Mission